Scottish Settlement Patterns

 Courtesy of Archives and Special Collections (MF-313), Queen Elizabeth II Library, Memorial University, St. John's, NL.

 As Newfoundland and Labrador's fishery evolved from a migratory to a resident industry in the early 1800s, it became profitable for Lowland merchants to establish premises on the island.
-St. John's emerged as the colony's center for trade and commerce, which prompted most Scottish merchants to settle there or in major outports on the east coast.
+St. John's emerged as the colony's centre for trade and commerce, which prompted most Scottish merchants to settle there or in major outports on the east coast.
 Because Scottish migrants worked in business and trade, they had no work-related reason to live in rural or non-commercial areas of Newfoundland and Labrador.
 The 1857 Census reported that of the 416 Scottish-born immigrants living at Newfoundland and Labrador, 316 were based in St. John's, 50 in Conception Bay (40 of which were living at Harbour Grace), and the remaining 50 in Bonavista Bay, Trinity Bay, and other areas of the island.

 Most Scottish merchant firms were located at St. John's and included Baine, Johnston and Company, Walter Grieve and Company, Stuart and Rennie, Robert Hutton, Crawford and Company, and Hunter and Company.
 Other Scottish merchants were based in outport communities: John Munn and Company had premises in Harbour Grace, William Alexander in Bonavista, and Archibald Graham in Trinity.
 Although Scottish firms were outnumbered by their English competitors in Newfoundland and Labrador, they were among the most successful on the island and often possessed the most valuable properties.